samratalamshanto/practice-docker-spring-boot/README.md

 # practice-docker-spring-boot
-## Develop Simple Spring Boot Project.
-Here, mainly focues on how to use docker in the projects.
+## Develop a Simple Spring Boot Project.
+Here, we mainly focus on how to use docker in the projects.
-1. First use PostgresSql as Database.
-Pull postgres image and run it in the container and use that database.
+1. First use PostgreSQL as a Database.
+Pull the Postgres docker image run it in the container and use that database.
-2. Build image for the application.
+2. Build an image for the application.
-3. Build Docker-compose file and run the whole application in the container using docker network.
+3. Build a Docker-compose file and run the application in the container using the Docker network.
+4. Use docker volume to persist the data in the host location using data mount.